artronics/chapar-device-level/README.md

 #### Events

-Whenever a service wants to make other services aware of an important occurrence, it fires an event so other service(s) who are intersted on that particular event will receive that event.
-These service(s) sould provide a handler to hook on to that event.
+Whenever a service wants to make other services aware of an important occurrence, it fires an event so other service(s) who are interested on that particular event will receive that event.
+These service(s) should provide a handler to hook on to that event.

 *Chapar* uses *google guava EventBus* library to implement its own event bus.
 Currently there is just one **Event Bus** which is called `mainbus`.
-If you want to leverage event driven architecture it is recommanded to create your own bus.
+If you want to leverage event driven architecture it is recommended to create your own bus.

 ### Components
 There are various components that helps you to create your network model fast and easy.
 In following sections you can find a short introduction to each component.

 #### Node
 The generic `Node` interface is the core _type_ of a Network Node.
-Currently, there is one implementation of this interface which is called `BaseNode`.
-It gets an integer number as the address of node .It also holds a `List` of `Link`s to other nodes.
-It is recommended that you `extend` this class and add other members and behaviours to it, based on your needs. `BaseNode` has everything that a vertex object needs to have to pass to graph libraries.
+Currently, there is one implementation of this interface which is called `SimpleNode`.
+It gets an integer number as the address of node.
+It is recommended that you `extend` `AbstractNode` class and add other members and behaviours to it, based on your needs.
+The `Node` interface is compatible with *Graph* library.
+See NetworkMap section.

 #### Packet
-The generic `Packet` inteface is the core type of a Network Packet.
+The generic `Packet` interface is the core type of a Network Packet.
 Since *Chapar* is protocol unaware there is no much behaviour in `BasePacket`.
 Remember if you want to put/take packets to/from packet queue, your implementation of packet must implement `Packet` interface.

-#### NetworkMap
+### NetworkMap
-`NetworkMap` is more like a service.
-It has a `Set` and a `List`.
-The set consists of updated view of network.
-If you want to know what is the current snapshot of network you can refer to `networkMap` which is a `HashTable`.
-In the other hand there is an `ArrayDequeue` field which is called `networkMapHistory`.
-As the name implies, it holds a history of changes inside your network.
-You can change the capacity of this queue inside configuration file.
+Think of `NetworkMap` as a *Graph* representation of your network.
+It gives you all you need to maintain a picture of current status/connections of your network.
+Behind the scenes, *NetworkMap* uses [jgrapht](https://github.com/jgrapht/jgrapht/wiki) as a graph resolver.
+There are helper method that you can use for your graph needs, however nothing can stop you to use your desire algorithms.
+Invoking `getNetworkGraph()` method, gives you a *jgrapht* `Graph` type.
+You can use this object to implement other algorithms.

+Remember that *NetworkMap* maintains a *Weighted Undirected Graph*.

 ### What's the meaning of Chapar?
 From [wiki: Chapar-Khane](https://en.wikipedia.org/wiki/Chapar_Khaneh)